 Also, remember to go to garage sales, yard sales, and thrift shops — they can be a great way to spend less than $200 when you’re landscaping your front yard.

 There is a limit on landscaping your front yard when you’re on a budget, but the options can still make an incredible difference in garden design!
 If you’re wondering how these tips will have you spending less than $200, remember that two or three yards of bulk soil probably won’t cost more than $120 dollars.
 A bag of seed costs about $25, bark mulch (instead of soil for garden beds) about the same.
 A half yard of river rocks should cost around $40, and you could find other natural features for free.

 For more budget gardening tips, read Square Foot Gardening – Why You Need a Container Garden.

 Do you have anything to add to these tips for landscaping your yard on a budget?
 Please comment below…

-About the author: Stephan Jukic is a Spanish to English translator and writer of website SEO content.
+About the author: Stephan Jukic is a Spanish to English translator.
 He alternates his living between Vancouver, Canada and Latin America.

 Need encouragement?
 Sign up for my weekly "Echoes of Joy" email - it's free, short, and energizing.
 Like me!
 Is your relationship in trouble?
 Get 7 Steps to Fixing Your Marriage from relationship coach Mort Fertel.
 It's free and helpful, no strings attached.